bvssvni/javascript-deform-grid/README.md

 javascript-deform-grid
 ======================

 A Javascript library for deforming 2D grid.
+LGPL license.